 Inclusive leadership and developing human skills including working with our teams on the awareness of unconscious bias is a priority at PwC.
 The strength in different perspectives from people who are willing to challenge the status quo, who think differently from one another, and who come from many different backgrounds, supports innovation and collaboration.
 An inclusive workplace enables us to embrace the diverse background and perspectives of all our people to create better outcomes for stakeholders and society and for business."

 How does ICD work?

 All Smurfit students will be automatically enrolled in ICD.
-ICD offers a flexible approach for you to complete your own intercultural development path by completing the Introductory ICD or the Advanced ICD.
+ICD offers a flexible approach for you to complete your own intercultural development path by completing the Fundamental ICD or the Advanced ICD.

 An ICD information webinar will be held in August 2021 for incoming students.
 An email invitation with registration details will be sent to applicants in June 2021.

 Watch the videos below to learn more about the benefits of the ICD Programme.